 In Michigan, all hunters born or after January 1, 1960, need a hunter safety certification before purchasing a license and hunting.
 Michigan also has specific requirements for wearing blaze orange, depending on the species you hunt.

-Tag Out for the Michigan Hunting Season with HuntWise
+HuntWise Helps You Tag Out for the Michigan Hunting Seasons

 We want every hunter to bring home the game they’re after every season, so we hope you find this information helpful as you plan your year.